karthik/dashboard/README.md

 # Dashboard

-This package provides an easy dashboard for any collection of R projects on GitHub and CRAN.
+This package provides a simple dashboard for any collection of R projects on GitHub and CRAN.
+You can cron the script below, ideally no more than 4 times an hour to avoid maxing out the GitHub API limits.
+CRAN mirror logs update daily.

 ![](dashboard.png)